This March 8 story has been updated with additional analysis.

 Finally, the FLSA does not preempt stricter state standards.
 If a state establishes a stricter standard to qualify for exemption from state overtime standards than the corresponding FLSA standard (e.g., higher earnings thresholds or more rigorous duties tests), the stricter standard continues to apply for state law purposes.

 The public has 60 days to respond to the proposed rulemaking.
 Once the comment period closes, DOL will be required to review and consider all comments before finalizing and publishing the regulations.
 Experts expect this to take several months but do anticipate that DOL will try and finalize the rules at the end of 2019 or early 2020 to avoid any chance that a new administration could repeal or reverse the final rules.

-Paul DeCamp, a labor law attorney at Epstein Becker Green and the former administrator of the DOL's Wage and Hour Division, tweeted that the "DOL's proposed overtime reg is basically Wonder Bread minus the flavor.
+Paul DeCamp, a and the former administrator of the DOL's Wage and Hour Division, tweeted that the "DOL's proposed overtime reg is basically Wonder Bread minus the flavor.
 It is about as moderate a proposal as one could envision.
 Stakeholders will find fault, but all things considered there is not a lot for anyone to be upset about in this rule.
 These days, that's a virtue."

 About the Author